bristolpl/uob-cs-exam/README.md

 # uob-cs-exam

 University of Bristol CS Exam template.
-Hopefully compatible with both Windows and *nix.
+Hopefully compatible with both Windows and *nix

+Based on a template first put together by Martijn Stam and Nicolas Wu in 2017-2018.

 Requires `xelatex` and `latexmk`.
 Both come by default with e.g. MikTeX.